Seizures in Children

 What is a seizure?

 The brain is made up of nerve cells that communicate with each other through electrical signals.
-Seizures are caused by disturbances in these electrical signals that temporarily interrupt typical brain function.
+Seizures in children are caused by disturbances in these electrical signals that temporarily interrupt typical brain function.
 Seizures have many different looks, but usually involve unusual movements, a change in level of awareness or both.

 The term “seizure” is sometimes incorrectly used to refer to episodes like fainting, panic attacks, or physical signs of stress and anxiety.
 In children, it is usually straightforward to distinguish such non-seizure episodes from actual seizures, and it is extremely important to do so.